Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Introduction

 \subsection{Contents}

 The paper is organized as follows.
-In Section~\ref{basic-sec}, we review basic definitions about $A_\infty$ algebras and the operad $\Aii$.
+In Section~\ref{basic-sec}, we review basic definitions about $A_\infty$-algebras and the operad $\Aii$.
 In Section~\ref{cyclic-sec}, we show the existence and uniqueness of a cyclic diagonal of $\Aii$, and use it to prove Theorem~\ref{main-thm}.
-Section~\ref{graph-sec} contains the construction of a diagonal $\delta:\mG_*\rightarrow \mG_*\otimes\mG_*$, which is then used to prove Theorem~\ref{main2-thm}.
+Section~\ref{graph-sec} contains the construction of the diagonal $\delta:\mG_*\rightarrow \mG_*\otimes\mG_*$, which is then used to prove Theorem~\ref{main2-thm} in the even case.
+In Section~\ref{sec:twisted} we consider the case of odd \Ai-algebras.